Catherine-L/RateMyRoommate/README.txt

 - cd into the src directory
 - run 'npm install' to install all necessary dependencies

-Seeding the Database (maybe not needed)
+Seeding the Database
-- run 'node ./tasks/seed.js' from the src directory within the project
+- run 'npm seed' from the src directory within the project Emptying the Database
+-run 'npm empty' from the src directory within the project

 To create a sample database (pure mongo stuff, not node, for testing convenience.
 Perhaps delete existing db first, not sure)
 - run mongorestore -d rate_roommate data/sample_db/rate_roommate/